neighbor-bear/fceux-for-retrogame/readme.md

 To load FDS files bios file `disksys.rom` is needed.
 It must be placed at `$HOME/.fceux` directory or in the game directory.

+## Game Genie

+You must place Game Genie rom in the `$HOME/.fceux` directory and it must be named `gg.rom`.

+You can toggle it in `Settings Menu --> Main Setup` or with the hotkey `R1 + DOWN`.

+When toggled a hard reset will be done if a rom was loaded.

 ## Controls

 FCEUX|Nes